Michele Campisi

 Michele Campisi (born 22 April 1963 in Caltanissetta) is an Italian politician.

 He was a member of the centre-right party The People of Freedom and served as Mayor of Caltanissetta from June 2009 to June 2014.

+Biography

+He is married to Germana and has two children; he is a former officer with the Carabinieri Legion in Catanzaro.
+He has taught economics and business courses, served as president of the Association of Young Certified Public Accountants in the province of Caltanissetta, and served as treasurer of the Order.

+In addition, for six years until 2008, he served on the Board of Auditors for the Municipality of Caltanissetta.